SiteRelEnby/anduril2/README.md

 ## attiny1616 lights (WIP)

 These lights should be supported.
-At the moment the only one I have tested with is the Wurkkos TS10.
+At the moment the only one I have tested with is the Wurkkos TS10, which works fine.
+Other t1616 lights build successfully but I can't test.
 I will be getting a Sofirn LT1S Pro too, but to support that here are multiple large changes upstream at the moment so I will probably wait for those to be merged before working on this.

-The Wurkkos TS10 will probably be the first supported t1616 light, see [Wurkkos TS10 / Sofirn LT1S Pro support](#wurkkos-ts10--sofirn-lt1s-pro-support).

 <details>
   <summary>attiny1616 lights:</summary>